By Jona Genova, Reiki Master and Meditation Teacher at Newport Academy

 Part of me sought perfect grades.
 The other part of me knew they had it wrong.
 Hence, being less sensitive was a form of cruelty.
 And perhaps the very problem with our sometimes violent world.
 Further, the conflict broke my heart in ways I did not understand.
 But I knew I could not sacrifice kindness to please others.

-Seen from the outside, highly sensitive people may seem to excel.
+Seen from the outside, empaths may seem to excel.
 But as a parent, you might notice confusing behavior.
 This is especially true in children with a hypersensitive personality.
-For highly sensitive people, the world is confusing—except when it is authentically aligned.
+For us, the world is confusing—except when it is authentically aligned.